watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

    Copy this value.
 You will use it later.

-2. Update your starter files by pulling the latest changes from Azure DevOps.
+2. Update your starter files by pulling the latest changes from the Git repository:

    ```bash
    cd ~/MCW-Cloud-native-applications/Hands-on\ lab/lab-files/developer/content-web